 of Chrysaleon, king and slayer of lions, who shifts from heretic to trickster….

-of Menoetius, fierce wounded renegade, who ascends from scapegoat to champion….
+of Menoetius, wounded renegade, who ascends from scapegoat to champion….

-The Year-god’s Daughter is available: You can purchase the eBook and/or paperback on Amazon US, Amazon UK, and all the other Amazon venues.
+The Year-god’s Daughter is available nearly everywhere: You can purchase the ebook and/or paperback at Amazon US, Amazon UK, and all the other Amazon venues.
 The eBook and/or paperback versions are also available at Barnes and Noble, and the digital version can be purchased at iTunes & Scribd: see the Links to Purchase tab.

 “Smart young princess.
 Macho hunky warriors.
 Exotic island paradise.
 Politics, natural disasters, and forbidden love.
 A big, satisfying epic story.
 What more is there?”